newrelic/newrelic-c-daemon-docker/docs/docker-hub.md

 The New Relic C daemon acts as a proxy between the C-SDK and the New Relic collector to reduce network traffic and to improve response time for instrumented applications.
 If the daemon is not running, no data is reported to New Relic.

 This image only contains the daemon and is not intended to be a one-container solution.
-If you would like the agent and daemon installed in the same container, follow the documentation on our [docs site](https://docs.newrelic.com/docs/agents/c-sdk/install-configure/docker-other-container-environments-install-c-sdk).
+If you would like the agent and daemon installed in the same container, follow the documentation on our [GitHub](https://github.com/newrelic/c-sdk).
 We don't currently offer an image that contains the agent.
 There is more information below to guide you on setting up an agent/application container.

 *Data transmitted from the agent to the daemon is not encrypted.
 We recommend only using a private network connection between the agent and daemon.*

 -	You can read more about the daemon: [New Relic daemon processes](https://docs.newrelic.com/docs/agents/c-sdk/get-started/introduction-c-sdk).
 -	Learn more about deploying the C-SDK and daemon in Docker: [Docker and other container environments: Install C SDK](https://docs.newrelic.com/docs/agents/c-sdk/install-configure/docker-other-container-environments-install-c-sdk)
--	Check out the New Relic Explorer's Hub Community: [C SDK And daemon Containers ](https://discuss.newrelic.com/t/relic-solution-php-agent-and-daemon-containers/84841)

 # How to use this image